You’ve probably had a parent or teacher ask you, “If your friends jumped off a cliff, would you do it too?”

 …but what if your friends weren’t jumping off a cliff?

 Instead, what if they’re all buying the latest iPhone?
 Every day you see them playing with cool apps, taking great pictures, and talking about how great the phone is.
 After a while, it’s not so much a question of if you’re going to buy an iPhone but when.

-This is herd mentality — and you’ve probably seen it before:
+This is herd mentality (or mob mentality)— and you’ve probably seen it before:

 - Investors rushing to buy a specific stock because it’s supposedly “hot.”

 - Parents frantically buying Tickle Me Elmos for their kids after they see every other parent doing it.

 - Fidget spinners.
 Dear god, so many fidget spinners…

 When it comes to your personal finances, herd mentality could mean the difference between getting swept up by the panic of a recession and keeping your head.

 Let’s take a closer look at herd mentality and see how exactly it can harm AND help us.